noamrubin22/finalproject/README.md

 # Music visualization
-Final project of minor programming
+Final project of the programming minor -
 Noam Rubin 10800565 - June 2018

 ## Problem and solution
 This visualization is perfect for music lovers that either don’t have the knowledge of how to use a DJ-set or don’t have the money to buy one.
-Often when a great idea of manipulating a song comes by it’s impossible for them to implement that idea.
+Often when a great idea of manipulating a song comes by it’s impossible for them to implement it.
 This data visualization will approach this problem by giving the users the freedom to add beats and change sounds.
 The shape visualization will be the finishing touch: after manipulating the song the visualization can be projected on parties!

 ## Prerequisites